Bachelor's Degree Requirements

 You will not graduate if you owe money to the University.
 Be sure to check with departments to learn if you owe money for equipment, books, fines, or other fees.

-The graduation application includes a line that states "Your name will appear on diploma exactly as you indicate below."
+The graduation application includes a line that states "You may make minimal changes to the name that exists below.
+If you need to make a legal name change contact the Office of the Registrar."
 If you do not update the application correctly and you want the diploma corrected, you will need to order a replacement diploma, including a $12 fee and a legible diploma order form.

 The application also lists a location to send the diploma 12 weeks after the semester has ended.
 At any point before the diploma is ordered you can change this address in your Student Center by changing the diploma address as well as the permanent address.